elastic/detection-rules/hunting/windows/docs/detect_dll_hijack_via_masquerading_as_microsoft_native_libraries.md

 ## Notes

 - This hunt has two optional queries, one for Elastic Defend data and another for Sysmon data.
-- This hunt require the creation of an enrichment policy to use with the ES|QL (ENRICH command).
+- This hunt requires the creation of an [enrichment policy](https://www.elastic.co/guide/en/elasticsearch/reference/current/esql-enrich-data.html) to use with the ES|QL (ENRICH command).
 - The `dll.hash.sha256` field can be used to pivot and further investigate the DLL origin and purpose.
 - Paths like `C:\Users\Public and C:\ProgramData\` are often observed in malware employing DLL side-loading.
 ## MITRE ATT&CK Techniques